zvodd/rutorrent-webseed-download-plugin/readme.md

 ```

-### Work around HTTP Auth Digest configs.
+### Apache Config for HTTP Auth Digest configs.

-#### Works for QuickBox.io seedboxes
+**Tested with QuickBox.io seedboxes**

-If you have ruTorrent `fileshare` plugin, you can create a symlink to your rutorrent downloads folder in the fileshare plugin's folder :
+If you have ruTorrent `fileshare` plugin, you can create a symlink to your rutorrent downloads folder in the fileshare plugin's folder:
 ```
 ln -s /home/user/rtorrent_downloads /srv/rutorrent/home/fileshare/webseed
 ```